-SMW: /var/opt/cray/log/controller

-Files
+SMW:/var/opt/cray/log/controller

-On the SMW, under the /var/opt/cray/log/controller directory is a directory for each cabinet in the XC system.
-Under each cabinet directory is a directory for the CC and each BC in that cabinet, which is where these files are found:
+- Files On the SMW, under the /var/opt/cray/log/controller directory is a directory for each cabinet in the XC system.
+Under each cabinet directory is a directory for the CC and each BC in that cabinet, which is where these files are found: - messages-YYYYMMDD commands Logs from commands executed on the SMW are in two locations. executed on SMW Location SMW Path Output from running xtdiscover: /var/opt/cray/log/xtdiscover Output from running other commands: /var/opt/cray/log/commands systemd With SLES12, use the journalctl command on the SMW to display the systemd log which contain all kernel messages and other available information from systemd smw# jour rnalctl -a

-- messages-YYYYMMDD - bios-n[0,1,2,3]-YYYYMMDD

-commands executed on SMW

-Logs from commands executed on the SMW are in two locations.

-Location

-Path

-Output from running xtdiscover: /var/opt/cray/log/xtdiscover Output from running other commands: /var/opt/cray/log/commands systemd smw# journalctl -a

-With SLES12, use the journalctl command on the SMW to display the systemd log files, which contain all kernel messages and other available information from systemd..